There are four main components in Zeebe's architecture: clients, gateways, brokers, and exporters.

 - Tracking incidents created by Zeebe

-The exporter includes a simple API you can use to stream data into a storage system of your choice.
+The exporter includes an API you can use to stream data into a storage system of your choice.
 Zeebe includes an out-of-the-box Elasticsearch exporter, and other community-contributed exporters are also available.